 On a trip back to India, he saw local students doing math using the abacus, an ancient calculating tool.
 Mohit saw at once what an effective way this was for children to learn math and decided to bring the concept back to the United States.
 But he knew he would have to modify the program to make it fun and engaging for American children.
 He enlisted the help of his wife, Naina, who had a degree in business and accounting and had taken courses in teaching.
 Together, they wrote Math Genie’s curriculum.

 They opened their first math after-school tutoring program in East Brunswick, New Jersey, on Route 18 in a small storefront.
 Their first class had three students.
 The first few months were pretty tough.
 They were unsure whether the program would work or even if they had the skills necessary to develop it, but the first success came pretty quickly.
 A local parent, Keith S., had a son, Michael, who was struggling in school.
 The teachers had written him off so his father brought him to Math Genie.
 In a few weeks Michael showed improvement.
 In nine weeks, his father said, Michael had learned more at Math Genie than in the entire school year.

 Soon other parents began to take notice.
 Some travel as far as 30 miles to bring their children to Math Genie classes.
 Soon the company grew and expanded to a second location not far from East Brunswick on Hadley Place in South Plainfield.
-Today Math Genie has fifteen teachers in three locations and has successfully tutored more than 900 students.
-Mohit’s philosophy is that every child is born with the potential to be a genius.
+Today Math Genie has twenty teachers in four locations and has successfully tutored more than 1500 students.
+The company’s philosophy is that every child is born with the potential to be a genius.
 All that needs to happen is to challenge the child in an engaging environment.
 That is the mission of Math Genie.
 To help parents discover the genius in their children.